sniperkit/snk.fork.sabzcity-persiadb/README.md

 In storage engines even newest one like [LevelDB](https://github.com/google/leveldb) and [RocksDB](https://github.com/facebook/rocksdb) have some fundemental problem e.g. they build in top of exiting FileSystems as defualts!!
 Some NewSQLs like [Cockroach](https://github.com/cockroachdb/cockroach), [arangodb](https://github.com/arangodb/arangodb), [elassandra](https://github.com/strapdata/elassandra) have not same but god in some use cases.

+## Production Ready!?
+This package is under development and not ready to use in real production.
+It can have breakable changes until version 1 release.
+But we are glad to hear your experience or idea about this package.

 ## Services
 - Storage engine (use HHD, SSD)